 3. Transformative Experiences Are Always Difficult

 Dumbo is starting to fly after its “pink elephants” episode.
-It become unconscious and wake up in an uncomfortable environment, in a tree.
+He becomes unconscious and wakes up in an uncomfortable environment, in a tree.
 An elephant in a tree, imagine that!
-It has to really deal with its new environment, it has to adapt.
-And it learns to fly.
+He has to really deal with his new environment, he has to adapt.
+And he learns to fly.

 A transformative experience is most of the time a difficult one.
-If Dumbo wouldn’t followed the “pink elephants” in the sky it would never discovered it can fly.
-Its life would have been so quiet and humble without this episode.
-But it followed the “pink elephants” and woke up in a tree.
+If Dumbo wouldn’t have followed the “pink elephants” in the sky he would never have discovered he could fly.
+His life would have been so quiet and humble without this episode.
+But he followed the “pink elephants” and woke up in a tree.

 I really don’t wanna say that you have to get drunk in order to trigger a transformative experience and I’m sure you already know that.
 What I’m telling is that getting out of your comfort zone is always rewarding.
 Extremely difficult, but always rewarding.